Blue Ridge Mountains was a spot I’ve wanted to see out for years and in July of 2018, on a crazy Appalachian Mountains

 Anyway, if you’ve had the pleasure of traveling through the Blue Ridge Mountains like we did, be sure to let us all know what you thought about it and if you enjoyed it like we did!

-And again, when I did this trip, I didn’t document all the other areas we saw in the Blue Ridge Mountains, but in this road trip that I wrote on it, I added more locations!
+And again, when I did this trip, I didn’t document all the other areas we saw in the Blue Ridge Mountains, but in this road trip through the Appalachian Mountains post, I included many more spots we found.

-And with this same friend that I did this trip with, we also did other another road trip on the east coast a few months after, but this time to more eastern areas of the Appalachian mountains, all the way into eastern Canada, and we visited places like Nova Scotia and New Foundland!
+And with this same friend that I did this trip with, we also did other another road trip through Eastern Canada a few months after, but this time to more eastern areas of the Appalachian mountains, all the way into eastern Canada, and we visited places like Nova Scotia and New Foundland!